toto6038/windows-uwp.zh-tw/windows-apps-src/composition/interaction-tracker-manipulations.md

     tracker.MinPosition = new Vector3(-1000f);
     tracker.MaxPosition = new Vector3(1000f);

-    // #3 Setup the VisualInteractionSourc
+    // #3 Setup the VisualInteractionSource
     var source = VisualInteractionSource.Create(hitTestRoot);

     // #4 Set the properties for the VisualInteractionSource